Pannoniae/MeinKraft/README.md

 We're trying to implement some of features of Minecraft.
 It's written in Python and it uses the pyglet framework and the PyOpenGL graphics library.
-We want it to be be more realistic than Minecraft in some regard, example there should be no tree punching, no diamond finding, etc.
+We want it to be be more realistic than Minecraft in some regard.
+For example there should be no tree punching any more, no diamond finding, etc.

 The code is based on fogleman's code:

 https://github.com/fogleman/

-## How to Run It
+## How to run the program for the time being

 * Install pyglet
     pip install pyglet
 * Install PyOpenGL
   http://pyopengl.sourceforge.net/documentation/installation.html

     git clone https://bitbucket.org/prisz/meinkraft
     cd meinkraft
     python main.py

+## Changes

+* code restructuring
+* texture map is automatically assembled from individual bitmaps
+* blocks have been changed into objects from list of numbers
+* fast graphical updates are performed only when the player is moving

 ## How to Play